 Looks like your cart is empty.
 Compare Travel Backpacks

 On the sides of the main compartment, you have 2 (on the 35L) or 4 (on the 45L pictured above) side pockets for smaller items like socks, t-shirts, bras, or underwear.
-If you aren’t flying, you can even pack toiletries there.
+If you aren’t flying, you can even pack liquids in them.
 These soft-sided pockets can be flattened if you aren’t using them so that they don’t waste any space.

-The back panel (above, right) folds down and holds your laptop (a slim 17" laptop, like a Macbook, fits inside) and tablet (up to 9.7”) in padded, fleece-lined sleeves.
+The back panel (above, right) folds down and holds your laptop (up to a slim 17" laptop, like a Macbook, fits inside) and tablet (up to 9.7”) in padded, fleece-lined sleeves.
 A velcro tab secures both gadgets so they can't slide out.

 Opposite the laptop sleeve (above, left) are three mesh pockets for chargers, adapters, batteries, power strips, and external hard drives.
 Anything that you use with your computer or tablet goes here.